 We have a student-led French society organised by our Sixth Form French ambassadors.
 The society hosts regular lunchtime talks with students, staff and external speakers all presenting.
 Over the past couple of years we have had many fascinating talks on such varied subjects as: ‘Duelling in literature’ (Dr Leigh, Cambridge), ‘Medieval French (Dr Gilbert, UCL), ‘Voltaire’s Micromégas’ (Dr Mander, Cambridge), ‘Butchers of the French Revolution (Dr Spary, Cambridge) and ‘The French of Gabon’ (Dr Mitchell, Perse and Cambridge).
 The society also runs film nights, a breakfast book club and outings.

 Many of our Sixth Form linguists choose to volunteer as classroom assistants during French lessons at the Alliance Française in Cambridge or The Perse Prep school.
 We also have a successful French primary outreach program where students go out to local primary schools to teach French as their enrichment option and a mentoring scheme in school where Sixth Form students help Year 11 students prepare for their GCSE oral exams.

 We support students who wish to undertake a work experience placement in a Francophone country.
 In recent summers a number of our students have enjoyed work experience placements in France offered by the Halsbury company.

 - French at university

-A measure of the success of French at The Perse is the encouraging number, usually around one third of students but recently half, who go on to read French at university either as a stand-alone discipline or in combination with another subject.
+A measure of the success of French at The Perse is the encouraging number of students who go on to read French at top universities, either as part of a modern languages degree or in combination with another subject.
 There are over a thousand courses at UK universities offering French as a joint honours degree combined with almost every subject imaginable.